 Who doesn’t love a swimming pool where you can play with water in a fun way so you get the joy and the healthy effect.
-Well, no wonder that many homeowners still choose a swimming pool as one of their top lists when it comes to a water feature to add to their outdoor space.
+Well, no wonder many homeowners still choose a swimming pool as one of their top lists when it comes to a water feature to add to their outdoor space.
 Also, when we talk about a swimming pool, we can’t opt out the regular maintenance to keep the pool clean and safe.

 Keeping the chemical level of the water in the ideal range is important because an imbalance of chemical levels might harm you and cause skin irritation.
 Another problem that you might face from imbalanced chemical levels is green water which is caused by algae.
 Isn’t chlorine kill algae?
 Yes, it is, however, again, if the level is not ideal, then welcome green water.
 Other factors that can cause green water are broken filtration systems, visible debris, and weather conditions.